opencord/p4se/fabric/README.md

 This repository contains a P4 program that implements a residential network access service data plane.
-The residential access data plane is desgined for the requirements of Deutsche Telekom and includes PPPoE tunneling.
+The residential access data plane is designed for the requirements of Deutsche Telekom and includes PPPoE tunneling.

 The repository contains the data plane only, no control plane is included at